buraksezer/olric/README.md

 Please take a look at [Config section at godoc.org](https://godoc.org/github.com/buraksezer/olric#Config)

+It's generally good to use `config.New` function to get the default configuration.
+It takes `local`, `lan` and `wan` parameters.
+Please see the [documentation](https://godoc.org/github.com/buraksezer/olric/config#New) to get more information.

 Here is a sample configuration for a cluster with two hosts:

 ```go